CMPSC405-Deep-Learning-Spring2025/course_information/README.md

 [Tokens](https://forms.gle/BC8mcBNYTB1MJqVW7) may be used for two missed or incomplete assignments as described in the department's policy except for the exam retakes (token can be used to take the missed exam).
 A token must be requested *at most one week after* the assignment deadline.

-To earn extra tokens, you can 1) participate in two events related to CIS and/or 2) participate in the hackathon (must contribute to a project) AND submit reflection using [this Extra Token Request Form](https://forms.gle/UagoZaDte7amqitp8).
+To earn extra tokens, you can 1) participate in two events related to CIS and/or 2) participate in the hackathon (must contribute to a project) AND submit a reflection using [this Extra Token Request Form](https://forms.gle/UagoZaDte7amqitp8).

 #### Breakdown:
 1. **Midterm Exam (15%)**